ibm-cloud-docs/databases-for-redis/admin-connecting.md

 **This doc is a WIP**

 You can access your Redis database directly from a command line client.
-Description of why you might want to do this.
-What sorts of things would you do on the database?
-Testing? query performance?, etc.

-## Installing `redli`

-`redli` is an open source Redis-cli application.
-It mimics the redis-cli command line arguments with support for rediss: protocols and a `--tls` flag.
-It can connect to TLS/SSL secured Redis without the need for tunnels.
-You can download and install it from the [releases page](https://github.com/IBM-Cloud/redli/releases).
+This allows for direct interaction and monitoring of the data structures created within the database.
+This is also useful for administering and monitoring the keyspace and performance, installing and modifying scripts, and other management activities.

 ## Installing `redis-cli`

 `redis-cli` is the official supported command line interface for Redis.
 Unfortunately, it does not support TLS connections.
+For that reason, we suggest you consider `redli` as a client (see the next section).

-If you choose to use it, there are some extra configuration steps.
+If you do choose to use `redis-cli`, there are some extra configuration steps.
 It comes as part of the Redis package, so you need Redis installed locally to use it.
-On Mac OS X, we recommend installing [brew](http://brew.sh) and then using `brew install redis` to get up and running.
-On Linux, refer to your distributions package manager for the latest build or, if you are so inclined, [download the source](http://redis.io/download) and build it yourself.
+On macOS, we recommend installing [brew](http://brew.sh) and then using `brew install redis` to get up and running.
+On Linux, refer to your distributions package manager for the latest Redis package or, if you are so inclined, [download the source](http://redis.io/download) and build it yourself.

+## Installing `redli`

+`redli` is an open source Redis command line client.
+It is standalone, mimics the redis-cli command line arguments and adds support for TLS/SSL redis connections.
+It recognizes the rediss: protocol in URIs and, for non-URI connections, supports a `--tls` flag.
+It can connect to TLS/SSL secured Redis without the need for tunnels.
+You can download and install it from the [releases page](https://github.com/IBM-Cloud/redli/releases).

 ## Admin Connection Strings